Blackprint/blackprint.github.io/docs/Engine.md

 // If you load from CDN, "Blackprint" is registered in window object import Blackprint from '@blackprint/engine';

+// Only allow import module from cdn.jsdelivr.net, the first parameter can also be an array Blackprint.allowModuleOrigin('cdn.jsdelivr.net');

 // If you're running on Node.js and don't want to load modules from URL
 // you need to manually imports the modules before calling 'createNode' or 'importJSON'